keithmatthews440/DHEC_Dam_Sensor_System/CAD_files/README.md

 ## STL Files
  - Files ready to print

 ## PDF drawings
+ - drawing of each part in pdf file type

 ## STEP Files